-A. Read the extracts given below and answer the questions that follow.

-- 1. a. health. - b.
-It suggests that Amanda was not paying the least bit of attention to what her mother was saying to her. - c. iii. - d.
+- A. Read the extracts given below and answer the questions that follow.
+5 marks each - 1. a. she was concerned about Amanda's health. - b.
+It suggests that Amanda was not paying the least bit of attention to what her mother was saying to her. - c. ii.
+B., D. and E. - d.
 These lines do not sound like poetry but rather like a list of harsh instructions.
 The poet uses the literary device of repetition of the name "Amanda," to emphasize the fact that the girl was not paying any attention to her mother.
-Each successive 'Amanda' can be mimicked as being said in a higher pitch. - 2. a.
-The poet divides the poem by using parentheses to show a contrast between what Amanda really wants, and what her mother wants her to do. - b.
+Each successive 'Amanda' can be mimicked as being said in a higher pitch. - 2. a. iii. - b.
 Amanda's mother is nervous that others would think that she nagged Amanda.
 This is ironic because that was exactly what she was doing.
-It is her nagging that brings a harsh tone to the poem, as compared to Amanda's languid, gentle musings. - c. ii. - d.
+It is her nagging that brings a harsh tone to the poem, as compared to Amanda's overactive imagination and gentle musings. - c. ii. frustrated - d.
 The literary devices are alliteration ("Stop that sulking at once"), irony ("Anyone would think that I nagged at you"), and repetition ("Amanda!").